Are there ways to transport Solar Energy be Transported?

-Many people have wondered why it’s not possible to load up deserts with thousands of solar cells and transport the power to cities around the world.
-The West Coast could be powered by huge areas in Arizona as well as New Mexico, while the Sahara could provide power to Northern Africa and Southern Europe.
-This isn’t happening yet however, it does raise the question of: Can sunlight be used to transport energy?
+Many have asked what the reason is for not being able to charge deserts with thousands of solar cells and transfer the energy to cities around the globe.
+It is possible that the West Coast could be powered by huge areas in Arizona and New Mexico, while the Sahara could be used to power Northern Africa and Southern Europe.
+This hasn’t happened yet however, it does raise the question: Can solar energy be transported?

-Although it is possible to transfer solar energy from one place to the next however this will cause prohibitive costs and loss of power because of resistance.
-Engineers will need to alter the voltage in order to solve this issue.
+While it is feasible to transfer solar energy from one place to the next but this could cost a lot of money and loss of power because of resistance.
+Engineers will need to alter the voltage to overcome this issue.

 What exactly is Energy Storage?

-Solar Energy Storage refers to technology that collects electricity and store it in a different form (chemical, thermal or mechanical) before release it at the time of need.
-One of these technologies is lithium-ion batteries.
-Although energy storage cannot fully efficient, some energy is lost in the conversion and recovery of energy.
-However, energy storage allows the flexibility of energy usage at different times from when it was first generated.
-Storage can improve system resilience and efficiency as well as enhance the quality of power by coordinating demand and supply.
+Solar Energy Storage refers to technology that collects energy and then store the electricity in another form (chemical, thermal or mechanical) before making it available when it is needed.
+One such technology is lithium-ion batteries.
+While energy storage can never achieve 100% efficiency, a certain amount of energy is lost through the conversion and recovery of energy.
+However, energy storage allows for flexible energy use at different times than the time it was created.
+Storage can increase the efficiency and resilience of the system and also improve power quality through matching supply and demand.

-The energy capacity (the total amount of stored solar energy) in addition to power capacity (the amount of energy available at any time) are two different things.
-You can use different storage capacities to handle different tasks.
-A solar plant can operate smoothly even if there are fluctuations in the output of its system due to moving clouds.
-However, long-term storage could be utilized to power for weeks or days, when the sun isn’t producing enough energy or there is a major weather-related incident.
+Both energy capacity (the total amount of stored solar energy) and power capacity (the amount of energy available at any time) are two different things.
+You can use different storage capacities to perform different tasks.
+Solar power plants can function efficiently even if there are fluctuations in its output due to passing clouds.
+However, longer-term storage can be used to provide energy for a few days or even weeks, when the sun isn’t producing enough energy or there is a severe weather event.

 The advantages of combining solar energy and storage

-Balancing electricity loads – without storage, electricity needs to be generated and consumed simultaneously.
-This may require Grid operators “curtail” certain aspects of generation to avoid over-generation and reliability issues.
-There are times after sunset, or on days with cloudy skies where it is more difficult to get solar power, but there is an abundance of power demand.
-Storage is a method to conserve power.
-It can be filled or charged when there is little production and little power consumption.
-Then it can be dispensed or utilized when there is a large amount of demand or loads.
-The power produced by sun’s rays can be stored in a way that it is available for grid operators at any time they require it.
-This is why storage could be used to protect against the sun’s rays.
+Balancing the load of electricity – With no storage, electricity has to be generated and consumed simultaneously.
+This may mean that grid operators “curtail” certain portions of the generation to prevent over-generation and reliability problems.
+There are times when the sun sets, or on cloudy days that the sun is not producing as much production however there is plenty of demand for power.
+Storage is a way to keep power in reserve.
+It can be filled or charged when there is little production and a low power consumption.
+It can then be dispersed or utilized when there is a large amount of demand or load.
+The power produced by sun’s rays can be stored in a way that it is accessible to grid operators when they need it.
+This is why storage could be used to protect against sun’s radiation.

 “Firming” Solar generation

-This is short-term storage that can be used to ensure that fluctuations in solar power do not negatively impact the output of a sun power plant.
+This is short-term storage that can be used to ensure that rapid changes in solar generation do not negatively impact power output from a sun power plant.
 A small battery is a good example.
-It can be used to aid in helping the grid to maintain a reliable and steady power supply.
+It can be used to help grids maintain a stable and consistent electrical supply.

 Resilience

-Storage and solar power can be used to provide energy backups in the event of an outage in the electrical grid.
-They are able to keep essential facilities operating to ensure essential services like communications.
-You can also use solar and storage to power microgrids, or smaller-scale applications such as portable power units or mobile phones.
+Solar and storage can offer electricity backup in case of an electrical failure.
+They can keep essential facilities operating in order to provide essential services like communications.
+You can also use solar and storage for microgrids as well as smaller-scale applications such as portable power units or mobile phones.

 Could Solar Energy be transported wirelessly?

-The solar thermal conversion process is an method that converts solar energy to heat without the use of wires.
-The sun’s radiation will be converted into heat, which would turn water into steam.
-The steam will then power an electric generator.
+A solar thermal energy conversion technique that converts solar energy to heat without the need for wires.
+The sun’s heat would be converted to heat, and turn steam out of water.
+The steam will then power a turbine that creates electricity.

-Although it is possible transform solar energy into another type of energy that can transport, it’s not being implemented on enough scale to provide power to more than a small town.
+Although it is feasible to convert solar energy to another form of energy that can be used for transport, it’s not being achieved on a sufficient size provide power to more than a small city.

-This is due to solar panels being around 20% efficient in making electricity from sunlight.
-This means that only 20% of sunlight that hits the solar panel is converted to usable energy per 100.
+This is because solar panels are only having a 20% efficiency in converting sunlight into electricity.
+It means just 20% of sunlight that hits a solar panel is converted into usable energy for every 100.

-In order to produce enough energy to power California”region,” it will require a large number in solar panels.
-Then transport the energy across large distances.
+To produce enough energy to power [region]] or (region), it will require a significant number of solar panel.
+It is then necessary to transfer the energy over vast distances.

-Scientists are currently working on solutions to this problem.
-They are trying to find innovative ways to store and transport solar power.
+Scientists are currently working on solutions to this issue.
+They will find innovative ways to store and transport solar power.

-There are several ways to store solar power and then moved to other locations.
-Although there are many ways solar power could be stored or then transported but the majority of it cannot transfer on a huge scale.
+There are many ways that the solar energy can be stored, and then moved to other locations.
+Although there are many ways solar energy could be stored or then transported, the majority cannot transport on a huge scale.

-Pumped hydropower is the most widely used form of energy storage used in electricity grids.
-The most common storage technology used in conjunction with solar power plants is hydropower pumped.
-Compressed air storage and flying wheels may provide different storage options, such as fast discharge or large capacities, making these devices appealing to grid operators.
-Below are additional details on other types of storage.
+Pumped hydropower is one of the most widely used form of energy storage for the grid.
+The most common storage technology that is used in combination in solar power stations is the pumped hydropower.
+Flywheels and compressed air storage could offer different storage options, including fast discharge, or big capacities, making them attractive for grid owners.
+Here are some more information about other types of storage.

 Pumped-Storage Hydropower

-A method of storing energy using water, pumped-storage hydropower, is a form of energy storage.
-When the demand for energy is low, electrical energy is used to pump water into a reservoir.
-The water then flows downhill to turn a turbine that generates electricity for high demand.
-Pumped hydro, a proven storage technology that has been in use in the United States since 1929, has been tested extensively.
-It requires suitable environments and reservoirs.
-They could be natural or artificial lakes.
-The technology also requires lengthy regulatory approvals and long execution times.
-The payback period for pumped hydro is often long due to insufficient realization of the benefits of its services in integrating variable renewable energy.
-These are just one of the main reasons why pumped-hydro hasn’t been constructed recently despite the fact that there is a lot of interest in it from those who have applied to obtain preliminary licenses or permits at the Federal Energy Regulatory Commission.
+A technology that stores energy with water, also known as pumped-storage hydropower, is a form that stores energy.
+If the energy demand is not high electricity is utilized in order to move water from the reservoir.
+The water then flows downhill and turn a generator which generates electricity to meet the demand.
+Pumped hydro, a tried and tested storage technology which has been used across the United States since 1929, is well-tested.
+It necessitates appropriate areas and reservoirs.
+They could be man-made or natural lakes.
+This type of technology requires long approvals from regulators as well as lengthy time to implement.
+The payback period for pumped hydro is often long because of the lack of realization of the benefits of its services to integrate variable renewables.
+These are only some of the reasons why pumped-hydro hasn’t been built in recent times, despite the fact that there is an enormous amount of interest in it from those who have applied to obtain preliminary licenses or permits from the Federal Energy Regulatory Commission.

 Electrochemical Storage

-A lot of users are aware of electrochemical batteries like those found in laptops and mobile phones.
-Batteries store energy through a chemical reaction when electricity is injected into it.
+Many people are familiar with the electrochemical battery technology like those found in mobile phones and laptops.
+The battery stores energy through an enzymatic reaction when electricity is injected into it.
 The energy-producing chemical reaction that happens when the battery is charged reversed.
-The result is that voltage is created between the two electrical contacts and causes current to flow from it.
-While lithium-ion is the most popular chemistry for batteries, there are also other options such as lead-acid and sodium.
+This causes voltage between two electrical contacts, causing current to flow from it.
+Although lithium-ion is the most well-known chemistry used in battery batteries, you can also choose other options such as lead-acid and sodium.

 Thermal Energy Storage

-Flywheels are heavy , rigid wheels connected to rotating shafts.
-They can be turned faster due to the energy it uses.
+Flywheels are large wheels that are attached to rotating shafts.
+The wheel can turn faster due to the energy it uses.
 A generator that is electrical can draw the energy through attachment onto the wheels.
-It uses electromagnetism to slow the wheel down to create electricity.
-Flywheels are capable of providing power quickly, but they don’t have the ability to store much energy.
+This uses electromagnetism and slows the wheel in order to generate electricity.
+Flywheels are able to provide power quickly, but they aren’t able to store energy in large quantities.

 Air storage in compressed form

-These large containers are designed to hold compressed air.
-The compressor pumps pressurized air into the vessels.
-This compressed air then released to power a generator that generates electricity.
-The energy storage systems for compressed air which are currently in operation often release the air to generate electricity as part of a natural-gas power cycle.
+Large vessels are used to store compressed air.
+The compressor pumps compressed air inside the containers.
+Air compressed is released to drive a turbine which produces electricity.
+The compressed air energy storage systems that are currently in use typically release air to generate electricity as part of a natural-gas power cycle.

 Solar Fuels

-The sun’s energy could be utilized to create new fuels.
-These can be burned or used to produce energy.
-Researchers are currently researching hydrogen, which is made by separating hydrogen from oxygen in water, as well as methane, which is made by combining hydrogen with carbon dioxide.
-Natural gas is mainly composed of methane.
-It is utilized to heat homes or generate electricity.
+The sun’s energy can be utilized to create new fuels.
+They can be burned, or consumed to generate energy.
+Researchers are currently studying the hydrogen that is made by the separation of hydrogen from oxygen in water along with methane which is produced by combining carbon dioxide with hydrogen.
+Natural gas is mostly composed of methane.
+Methane is used to heat homes and produce electricity.

 Virtual Storage

-Also, you can store the solar power in changing the way you use existing equipment.
-The structure can also be “stored” thermal energy by cooling or heating it prior to the peak of electrical demand.
+It is also possible to store energy from solar sources in changing the method you use the devices you already have.
+The building could be “stored” with thermal power by heating or cooling it prior to the peak of electrical demand.
 This will allow it to not require electricity after the afternoon hours.
-By storing warm or cool air, the structure functions as the thermos.
-Similar methods can be utilized to spread the demand over the day by using water heaters.
+In storing cool or warm air, the building functions as an insulated thermos.
+Similar processes can be used to spread the demand over the day by using water heaters.

-Commercial and residential customers, along with utility companies and large-scale solar operators, can benefit from solar-plus-storage systems.
-As research advances and costs for solar large – scale energy storage fall the solar storage and solar solutions are becoming more affordable.
+Residential and commercial customers, as well as utility companies and large-scale solar operators, could benefit from storage systems that incorporate solar.
+As research advances and costs for solar large – scale storage drop solar storage solutions and solar energy are becoming more affordable.

-All sound wonderful however they aren’t suitable for shipping or stored in massive quantities.
-It’s only the matter of time until solar power can travel around the world thanks to recent advancements of solar energy storage as well as renewable energy technology.
+They sound fantastic however they aren’t suitable for shipping or stored in massive amounts.
+It’s only an issue of time before solar energy is able to travel across the globe thanks to new developments of solar energy storage and renewable energy technologies.

-Although it is somewhat off-topic, this does refer to another reason why we transport solar energy across the globe…government instability.
+Although it’s a bit off topic, it is referring to another reason for transporting solar energy around all over the globe…government instability.

-A majority of countries can coexist or even tolerate each other in a group.
-This is particularly true for countries that produce energy (coal batteries, oil and coal).
-It’s not in anyone’s best interest to disrupt the status quo, have citizens from another country revolt and take over their government, and then refuse to buy the energy they produce from their country.
+Most countries can get along or accept one another in a group.
+This is especially true for countries which produce energy (coal as well as batteries and oil).
+It is not in the best interest of anyone to disturb the status quo, or have citizens from another country revolt and overthrow their government and then refuse to purchase energy from them.

-While solar energy could be stored and transported in various ways, none are currently possible.
-It’s just a matter of time before new designs and storage techniques to store solar power are devised by researchers.
+While solar energy could be stored and transferred in a variety of ways, none is currently feasible.
+It’s only a matter of time until new storage and design techniques to store solar power are developed by scientists.